-The arches of our feet help us move efficiently throughout the day.
-By allowing the middle part of the foot to flex like a bow, they add shock absorption and flexibility to our gait.
-Whatever your activity, your arches absorb the physical shock of landing and improve your balance when standing or moving.
+The arches in your feet play a really important role in every step you take.
+They help you move efficiently, allowing the middle part of your foot to flex like a bow.
+They add shock absorption and flexibility to your gait.
+Finally, they improve your balance when standing or moving.

 What Causes Flat Feet?

 Simply, flat feet (pes planus) occur when the entire bottom of your foot (the sole) touches the ground when you’re standing.
 Both genetic and environmental factors can lead to flat feet.